Skip to main content

 James McMullan, Partner and Head of Private Client commented, “Despite freezes and restrictions, maintaining and utilising exemptions such as the seven-year gifting rule remains essential for effective IHT planning.”

-For personalised advice on how the budget may impact your property, employment, or estate plans, please consult with Ben Marks, James McMullan, or Karen Cole.
+For personalised advice on how the budget may impact your property, employment, or estate plans, please consult with our property team, James McMullan, or Karen Cole.

 Note: This article is not legal advice; it provides information of general interest about current legal issues.